Mitosol Side Effects

 Generic Name: mitomycin ophthalmic

-Note: This document contains side effect information about mitomycin ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Mitosol.
+Note: This page contains side effects data for the generic drug mitomycin ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Mitosol.

 For the Consumer